mengzaiqiao/mengzaiqiao.github.io/content/project/sella/index.md

 - **WP4**: Public Engagement and Impact Maximization (Months 7-18)

 ----
-> This research proposal was originally developed for the The Cooperative AI Foundation (CAIF) scheme.
-While not selected for funding, the research agenda remains active and ongoing.
-Here are some of the latest publications and developments related to this research direction.
+> This research proposal was originally developed for the Cooperative AI Foundation (CAIF) scheme.
+Although it was not selected for funding, the research agenda remains active, and we have initiated some preliminary work: EvoAgentX: https://github.com/EvoAgentX/EvoAgentX.
+Below are some of the latest publications and developments related to this research direction.

+> - Wang, Y., Liu, S., Fang, J., & Meng, Z., 2025.
+EvoAgentX: An automated framework for evolving agentic workflows. arXiv preprint arXiv:2507.03616.
 > - Zeng, R., Fang, J., Liu, S. and Meng, Z., 2024.
 On the Structural Memory of LLM Agents. arXiv preprint arXiv:2412.15266.
 > - Fang, J., Peng, Y., Zhang, X., Wang, Y., Yi, X., Zhang, G., ... & Meng, Z. (2025).
 A Comprehensive Survey of Self-Evolving AI Agents: A New Paradigm Bridging Foundation Models and Lifelong Agentic Systems. arXiv preprint arXiv:2508.07407.
 > - Liu, S., Fang, J., Zhou, H., Wang, Y. and Meng, Z., 2025.
 SEW: Self-Evolving Agentic Workflows for Automated Code Generation. arXiv preprint arXiv:2505.18646.